About Steenberg Farm

 Just 20 minutes from the bustling heart of the Mother City, Steenberg feels miles from the world.

-Steenberg Farm boasts the 5-Star Steenberg Hotel, with 24 rooms encapsulating the dictum of understated luxury, offering spectacular views and discrete, personalised service.
+Steenberg Farm boasts the 5-Star Steenberg Hotel, with 24 rooms encapsulating the dictum of understated luxury, offering spectacular views and discreet, personalised service.

-The Hotel’s buildings have been lovingly restored and declared a National Monument.
+The original Manor House has been lovingly restored and declared a Provincial Heritage Site.
 Here the legendary elegance and traditions of the 17th century blend harmoniously with the most refined comforts and conveniences of our modern age.